 Here, we provide a brief outline of the new divisional regime, its potential interpretations, and what patent owners can do to minimize risks.

 Filing divisional applications based on an earlier divisional has been severely limited: this practice will only be allowed in response to a unity objection.

 Thus, to preserve the right to pursue additional applications, applicants are advised to include all groups of inventions of interest in the claims to force unity objections.
-This may be done when filing the divisional, before examination starts, or during examination.
+This may be done when filing the divisional, before the examination starts, or during the examination.

 2. Reincorporating non-elected subject-matter